TOP 10 THINGS TO DO WITH KIDS

 Mines Museum of Earth Science

-Mines Museum is now open with limited hours, visitor capacities, and Covid restrictions in place.
-Face masks are required to enter the building.
-Current visitor capacity is 30 people per floor, per hour, on a first-come, first-served basis.
-Previous reservations will still be honored.
-We can’t wait to see you!
-During your visit , stop in at the updated Museum store, also open for online shopping. https://www.visitgolden.com/listing/mines-museum-store/10976/ The Mines Museum (formerly the Colorado School of Mines Geology Museum) is home to one of the state’s two Goodwill moon rocks collected during the Apollo 17 mission.
+Now open 7-days!
+Limited visitor capacities and Covid restrictions are in place.
+The Mines Museum (formerly the Colorado School of Mines Geology Museum) is home to one of the state’s two Goodwill moon rocks collected during the Apollo 17 mission.
 It was started in 1874 and displays mineral, fossil, gemstone, meteorite, and historic mining artifact exhibits on two floors.
 The museum serves as the state repository for Colorado’s mineral heritage.
 Visit the newly remodeled and awesome gift shop at the main entrance to the museum.
 And check out the realistic mine on the downstairs floor which has fluorescent minerals on display.

 Colorado Railroad Museum